 - Use Online Banking – Online banking is the safest way to keep track of your financial information.
 Not only does it eliminate a paper trail with personally identifiable information, this convenient option is protected with layers of security for your protection.
 You can enhance this security by creating strong passwords that you frequently change.

-- Safe Card Habits – The first step to keeping your debit card safe is to memorize your PIN number and never write it down or give it away.
+- Safe Card Habits – The first step to keeping your debit card safe is to memorize your PIN and never write it down or give it away.
 When making purchases, use the credit option as frequently as possible to avoid typing in your PIN.
 Finally, if your wallet or purse is ever stolen, immediately contact your banking institution.

 - Protect Documents – Use paperless billing and keep your financial documents organized in a secure location, and make sure to shred any documents you no longer need.